Dear Friends,

 For the last decade, I’ve been working hard to heal my trauma from domestic childhood abuse and growing up as the child of an alcoholic.
 But it’s only in recent years that I’ve also come to realize that my father’s gambling habits affected me in ways that I wasn’t aware of.

 I also grew up with a lack of stability, always feeling that life could be cruel and unfair without reason.
 This sense of hopelessness, of being a victim of my father’s mistakes, made me feel very small, worthless and weak.
 I felt ashamed of my father comparing him to my friends’ hard working parents.
-My thoughts, my fears, and sometimes even my academic achievements were ignored and daily life depended on my father’s moods.
+My thoughts, my fears, and sometimes even my little academic achievements were ignored and daily life depended on my father’s moods.
 I felt trapped and suffocated unable to escape from the stress, anxiety and fear.

 If you grew up in a similar household, here are some ways that growing up as the child of a gambler might have affected you.